 It all started in 1972 when I went for a pee and nothing happened.
 I have been living with multiple sclerosis since 1972.
 In 1979 I was 25 when my bladder involuntarily emptied itself, totally embarrassing.
 The problem went away and I just carried on with life, I’m sure MS would not have been diagnosed in those days.

-I was officially diagnosed with Relapsing Remiting MS in 1994
+Officially diagnosed with MS in 1995

 The cause was double vision.
 Six years after my diagnosis of RRMS my MS evolved into Secondary Progressive MS. That was in 2000.
 From then on it was a gradual but steady change or decline and it was now affecting more and more aspects of my life.
 Quite suddenly I had to take medical retirement, that was in January 2012 It was then that I started the website and blogging.

 This is my story